 - Pain or disabilities which limit the ability to exercise on land

-The program is supervised by a licensed Physical Therapist and Physical Therapist Assistant with training in Aquatic Therapy.
+The program is supervised by a licensed Physical Therapist and/or Physical Therapist Assistant with training in Aquatic Therapy.

 Please come prepared with towel, bathing suit or clean t-shirt/shorts if desired, and shower shoes or flip-flops.
 Body soap is provided.